Stop It Now! Scotland

 Online support and information to stop child sexual abuse

-Our website has anonymous and confidential advice and self-help resources to help adults know what they can do to keep children safe, including
+Our website has anonymous and confidential advice and self-help resources to help adults keep children safe, including:

-If you’re worried about your own thoughts or behaviour or
+- if you’re worried about your own thoughts or behaviour

-Our prevention website Upstream offers down to earth real world advice about what to do if you are worried about the behaviour of someone close to you.
-It also gives helpful tips on how to talk to children about issues such as online safety and what to do if something is worrying them.
+Our prevention website Upstream offers advice to parents, carers and professionals in Scotland to help prevent child sexual abuse and keep children safe.
+It also gives tips on how to talk to children about online safety and what to do if something is worrying them.

 Our year in review

 Click here to read our year in review.